I diagnosed the financial exposure no one had quantified — and moved a three-year stall to enterprise rollout

 A strategy meeting with the Supply Chain VP collapsed mid-presentation.
 He stopped the room: "I don't know what you're talking about."
 I sent a one-page insight snapshot — $15M lost per week at one DC, managers spending more than half their day hunting trailers, product never recovered.
 He printed it out and read it in the room.
 "This is what we're going to focus on."
 Meeting over.

-VP alignment securedVisited 5 distribution centers to conduct observations and interviews with actual users, replacing the product team's untested assumptions with validated, on-the-ground evidence — the kind of truth staff don't volunteer in a meeting room.
+VP alignment securedLed field research across 5 distribution centers — replacing the product team's assumption-based model with on-the-ground evidence that became the foundation for every executive conversation that followed.
+This is the kind of truth no one volunteers in a meeting room.

-Single source of truthThe real problem is almost never the problem they present.
-This is a Clarity architecture — the kind where the most important work happens before any tool is designed, when someone finally goes to the ground and translates what they find into language leadership can act on.
+Single source of truthThe real problem is rarely the one presented.
+This is a Clarity architecture — where the critical work happens before any solution is scoped.
+When someone finally goes to the ground, reads what's actually happening, and translates it into financial language leadership can act on.

 How I Work →